When Natural Disasters Strike, Operation BBQ Swoops In With Relief— And Ribs

 "I just remember her coming up with tears and thanking us for a hot meal," he says.
 "It was one of the most humbling feelings I've ever had."

 Susie Neilson is an intern on NPR's Science Desk.
-You can follow her on Twitter @susieneilson.
+You can follow her on Twitter: @susieneilson